blogdaren/PHPCreeper/README.md

 //set default headless browser, default is `chrome`【version >= 1.8.7】
 //PHPCreeper::setDefaultHeadlessBrowser('chrome');

+//if the child process don't exit within timeout, then force to kill it【version >= 2.0.0】
+//PHPCreeper::setChildProcessStopTimeout(5);

 //Global-Redis-Config: support array value with One-Dimension or Two-Dimension,
 //NOTE: since v1.6.4, it's been upgraded to use a more secure and officially
 //recommended distributed red lock mechanism by default, but it will use the